How to clean and repair drive with DiskPart on Windows 11

 Windows 11 DiskPart repair drive

-DiskPart is a command-line tool that allows you to manage drives on your computer.
+DiskPart is a command-line tool for managing drives on your computer.
 Usually, you would use the tool to set up a storage device, but if you’re having problems, you can use it to clean and repair the drive.
-Of course, assuming you are dealing with a logical problem, not a hardware issue.
+Of course, this assumes you are dealing with a logical problem, not a hardware issue.

-This guide will teach you the easy steps to use DiskPart to revive a secondary hard drive on Windows 11.
+In this guide, I will teach you the steps to use DiskPart to revive a secondary hard drive on Windows 11.

 Important: The instructions outlined below will delete any data on the drive.
 It’s assumed you have previously created a backup of the data you may need again.